ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 ### Independent Checks

 I performed some independent, exploratory checks outside the provided lab instructions to validate connectivity and practice reconnaissance techniques.
-- **Target:**  `10.201.17.82` (deployed in an isolated virtual lab environment)
-- **Context:**  I deployed the target machine and used the attacker VM to perform reconnaissance and basic connection tests.

-#### Practical Checklist I Used
-- Deploy the target VM and copy the target IP.
-- Open the AttackBox and ensure I am on the lab network.
-- Run `ping` to confirm host is up.
-- Run `nmap` (full or targeted) to discover open ports and services.
-- Use `curl` or the AttackBox browser to fetch web pages if HTTP(S) is available.
-- Use `nc` to quickly test specific ports.
-- If SSH is exposed and credentials are provided by the lab, use `ssh` for interactive access.
-- Terminate or extend the VM when finished with the investigation.

 <h4>(1) Checking Basic Connectivity (AttackBox Linux Bash terminal)<h4>